infobloxopen/ebpf/example_programs/limit/README.md

 ## Bugs

-For some reason unknown to me, the map loader expects a map value length of 64 bytes, when the actual structure length is 56 bytes.
-Therefore, each map entry must be padded with 8 additional zero bytes to satisfy the map loader.
+For some reason unknown to me, the map loader expects a map value length of 64 bytes, when the actual structure length is 60 bytes.
+Therefore, each map entry must be padded with 8 additional zeros (4 bytes) to satisfy the map loader.